AbubakarWebDev/nextjs-watermelondb-indexeddb-typescript/README.md

 - Primarily supports string number and boolean datatypes only even though indexed db supports any datatype.
 - Limited diversity in efficiently storable data types.
-- Watermelon DB stores all your data as a single serialized string.
+- Watermelon DB (Loki JS Adapter) stores all your data as a single serialized string against one key setup by them.

 #### c.
 Indexing Underutilization

 - Doesn't fully utilize IndexedDB's indexing features.
 - May impact query performance.

+#### d.
+TypeScript Support
+- There are a lot of places where you will see the types are not correctly inferred as they should be.
+- Also there are some places where behind-the-scenes implementations used Typescript "any" to make things work instead of accurate type information.

 ## Conclusion